 That is why the arrival of certain retailers often attracts attention from real estate professionals, investors, urban planners, and residents.

-The company is effectively signaling confidence in a neighborhood’s future.
+The company is effectively making a long-term bet on a neighborhood’s future.

 But confidence and causation are not the same thing.